Shop Door With Closed Sign

 6. File the LLC’s Final Payroll Taxes

-If an LLC has employees, it must follow through on its payroll tax registration responsibilities.
+If an LLC has employees, it must follow through on its payroll tax responsibilities.
 The company must submit its state payroll forms and pay its taxes (SUI and SIT) after paying its workers for the final time.
 Companies that don’t have funds to pay their employment taxes in full may be able to set up an installment plan or “offer in compromise” (approval to pay less than the total amount owed to settle the tax debt).

 Limited Liability Companies must also issue IRS Form W-2 (Wage and Tax Statement) to each employee for the calendar year when they have final wages and salaries.
 Similarly, they must issue IRS Form 1099-NEC (Nonemployee Compensation) to independent contractors to whom they’ve paid at least $600 in the year the LLC is closing.